-Replace all 15-inch pipes with minimum 18-inch pipes at all locations where design warrants retaining 15-inch pipes, to include driveways.
+Replace any 15-inch pipes with minimum 18-inch pipes between Broad Creek and at all locations where design warrants retaining 15-inch pipes, to include driveways.

 If pipes need to be abandoned, do so by filling with flowable fill.
 Note pipe locations that are filled with flowable fill on drainage sheets.